isabella232/journeys.en/help/using/about/aboutinterface.md

 _When configuring an activity in a journey:_

 The canvas is automatically saved.
-You can see on the top left of the canvas the saving status.
+You can see, on the top left of the canvas, the saving status.

 * Press **escape** to close the configuration pane and discard the changes made.
 This is the equivalent of the **Cancel** button.
 * Press **enter** or click outside the pane to close the configuration pane.
 Changes are saved.
 This is the equivalent of the **OK** button.